ZhunyunTang/FourPhonon--wigner-sampling/README.md

 ## PS:

-Please contact us for removal if there is any infringement.
+Please contact me for removal if there is any infringement.